Check this chart to see which format best fits your needs, skills and schedule!

 All CE (continuing education) classes will be sent materials in digital format via email.

-For all Pre and Post licensing classes, materiel will be mailed as long as registration is five (5) days prior to the course.
+For all Pre and Post licensing classes, materiel will be mailed as long as registration is five (5) days prior to the start day of the course.
 If you register after that date, your material will be sent digitally OR you may pick up material by arranging a time with our office manager by calling 501-223-2737 or email email@example.com

 Do we get breaks?